khufkens/leafscanr/README.md

 ## Installation

-clone the project to your home computer using the following command (with git installed)
+clone the project to your home computer using the following command (with git installed) or use the following set of command in your R console.

 ```R
 if(!require(devtools)){install.package(devtools)}